dsmorris412/Morris-portfolio/Final_Project_Morris.md

 # Outline #
+High-level summary of the project (sentence or two) - The Waste Hierarchy in this country is deeply flawed - we have never prioritized reducing and reusing over recycling.
+This third initiative - recycling - is poorly understood and often futile based on execution and current market economics.

-High-level summary of the project (sentence or two); project structure that outlines major elements of the story.
+Project structure that outlines major elements of the story.
+-People generally have a positive view of recycling.
+Rates of recycling have increased dramatically since the 1980's.
+Proportionally, less waste is being directed to landfills.
+-A lot of our recyclable waste was bought by China before 2018 - they no longer accept the vast majority of it.
+This meant there was far more supply than demand for Our recycling facilities were not designed to process that much reyclable material
+-

 # Sketches #
 Clear and understandable sketches created and available on the Github page.
 Sketches mimic aspects of the outline and build on message.
 Story structure is built into sketches.

 # Data #